MaciekRekiel/aplikacja-wspomagajaca-biegaczy/README.md

 - Expo
 - Android Emulator/Physical Device

-If you're using phisical device "Expo Go" mobile application is required otherwise you may use android emulator
+If you're using physical device "Expo Go" mobile application is required otherwise you may use android emulator

 ## INSTALATION
 - npm install --legacy-peer-deps